 By Hannah Claire Brimelow

-An Australian modeling agency announced it will no longer include gender in its models’ portfolios.
+An Australian modeling agency announced it would no longer include gender in its models’ portfolios.

 Alice D, the Melborne-based agency, regards the move as an inclusivity measure.